 If you’re reading this blog, then you’ve probably been toying with the idea for a while; still deciding when might be the right time to take the plunge.
 Perhaps you’ve even got your eye on a property already.
-As experts in B&B Finance, we always advise our clients to do thorough research and with that in mind, here’s our list of things you should consider when buying a B&B or guest house.
+As experts in Bed & Breakfast Finance, we always advise our clients to do thorough research and with that in mind, here’s our list of things you should consider when buying a B&B or guest house.

 1) Is it in a good location?

 Arguably the single most important factor, location has a strong bearing on your chances of success.
 When choosing it, you should determine whether you are looking for a business that will be busy year-round or only in peak seasons, and choose accordingly.
 For a consistent income, you’re best-advised to pick an area that’ll be popular come rain or shine; one that boasts sights and activities that could attract visitors in both heatwaves and snow storms.

 Though this may not influence anything more than your décor or menu choices, it’s a good idea to understand your target audience so that you can take steps to continue to attract the right people.
 Find out who the business appeals to at the moment, as running a guest house for young families will be quite different to one which is patronised by retired couples.